 - Broad exposure to planning from multiple perspectives, including: comprehensive planning, economic development, environmental, historic preservation, community redevelopment, transportation, geographic information systems, safety, education and research, and more

-A huge thank you to our partners – Hillsborough County Public Schools, ULI Tampa Bay, Sun Coast Section – APA Florida – and all of our contributors!
-2019 brings with it a new sponsor… welcome to Kisinger Campo & Associates.
-Thank you for giving us a lift, literally, to Port Tampa Bay, HART & TECO Line Streetcar, USF Bull Runner, and the School District.
+A huge thank you to our sponsors and partners – Hillsborough County Public Schools, ULI Tampa Bay, Sun Coast Section – APA Florida – and all of our contributors!
+Thank you for giving us a lift, literally, to HART & TECO Line Streetcar, USF Bull Runner, and the School District.

 Since its inception in 2016, the Planning Commission’s Future Leaders in Planning program has been a huge hit with students and parents alike.
 Traditionally, urban planning is a subject students are not exposed to until college or graduate school.
 FLiP changes that and addresses educational pathways to the career, inspiring future planners…

 Hillsborough County School District students in good standing in grades 9, 10, or 11 are eligible to apply.
 Current seniors and students who have previously attended FLiP will be considered only on a space-available basis.
 Hillsborough County residents in private high schools may also apply.
 To ensure consideration for the program, all applications must be accompanied by a recommendation from a teacher, counselor, mentor, or community leader.

-The application period is typically open February through April (deadlines vary by calendar year).
+The application period is typically open March through late April/early May (deadlines vary by calendar year).
 FLiP is normally held the week after the Hillsborough County Public School year ends.
-Twenty one students will be accepted into the program.
-Invited students will be notified by mid-May.
+Students accepted into the program will be notified by mid-May.